Can you backup an external hard drive to another hard drive on a Mac? The answer is definitely yes.

 Let me net that out.

-For Example, if you have 250GB used on your internal drive + 1TB of photos and other files on the external, you are going to need as a minimum a 2TB external drive to act as your Time Machine backup preferably 3TB for you to grow into.
+For Example, if you’ve 250GB used on your internal drive + 1TB of photos and other files on the external, you’re going to need as a minimum a 2TB external drive to act as your Time Machine backup preferably 3TB for you to grow into.

 2. The new external Time Machine drive must be formatted in preparation.
 The format needed is Mac OS Extended (Journaled) file system.
-If you are unsure of how to do this then read my document here.
+If you’re unsure of how to do this then read my document here.

 3. They both need to be plugged into your Mac at the same time so that your Mac can see both drives.

-2. It is inbuilt into the Mac's operating system so is there freely for you to use.
+2. It’s inbuilt into the Mac’s operating system so is there freely for you to use.

 How to Backup an External Hard Drive on a Mac

 1. Have your Mac powered on and the two drives connected to your Mac.
-You will see those drives on the desktop as Icons.
+You’ll see those drives on the desktop as icons.

-2. Then you need to start up Time Machine preferences.
-To do this you click on spotlight search
+1. Then you need to start up Time Machine preferences.
+To do this you click on spotlight search.

-Type in System Preferences and on that window you will see the Time Machine application.
+Type in System Preferences and on that window you’ll see the Time Machine application.
 Click on that.

-Check that the tick box at the bottom is selected to Show Time Machine in the menu bar.
+Check that the tick box at the bottom is picked to Show Time Machine in the menu bar.
 This will be useful for later.
-And should the slider switch under the Time Machine logo and the words Time Machine be on.
-Click the slider to off

-This will prevent Time Machine kicking off a backup in the midst of you setting things up.
+This will stop Time Machine kicking off a backup in the middle of you setting things up.

-Then we select (click on) the name of the hard drive we're going to use.
+Then you choose (click on) the name of the hard drive you’re going to use.

 Then click on the Use Disk button on the bottom right of the window.

-5. Now we tell Time Machine what we would like to have backed up.
-By clicking on Options
+5. Now you tell Time Machine what you’d like to have backed up.
+By clicking on Options.

 By default all external hard drives are excluded from the Time Machine backup list.
-All you have to do is include the external drive with your special files on.
+All you’ve to do is include the external drive with your special files on.